hubbleui/framework/src/docs/07_forms/02_dropdown.md

 ### CSS Customization

 Dropdown uses local CSS variables on `.drop-container` and `.menu` along with Sass variables for enhanced component customization and styling.
 The base values are used by the UI to create all the styling.
-Values for the CSS variables are set via Sass, so pre-compilation customization is still supported, too.
+Values for the CSS variables are set via Sass, so pre-compilation customization is still supported too.

 <div class="code-content-example">